boazsegev/plezi-website/docs/guides/hello_chat.html.md

     The advantage of this approach is that it allows us to send back authentication error messages using our websocket connection as well as unify any initialization we need with the authentication.

-In this example, our authentication process is simple, we just make sure our client has a nickname by using the `params[:id]` or we close the connection (remember Plezi's RESTful routing? no? we'll get back to it in a bit).
+In this example, our authentication process is simple, we just make sure our client has a nickname by using the `params['id']` or we close the connection (remember Plezi's RESTful routing? no? we'll get back to it in a bit).

     class ChatServer
         def on_open
-            return close unless params[:id]
+            return close unless params['id']
             # ...
         end
     end